yushan-huang/MicroT/README.md

 <img src="./figure/inferencecost.png" width="400">
 </div>

-We also provice the model performance and system cost evaluations with other stage-decision ratios, please refer to the paper.
+We also provide the model performance and system cost evaluations with other stage-decision ratios, please refer to the paper.

 ## 1. Requirements
 To get started and download all dependencies, run: